 Where do I send my transcripts?

-REMINDER: September 1st, 2014: Official Transcripts due to VMCAS (VMCAS strongly recommends completing and submitting your application by this date to ensure time for verification)
+REMINDER: September 17, 2018: Official Transcripts are due to VMCAS (VMCAS strongly recommends completing and submitting your application by this date to ensure time for verification).

 When do I have to send transcripts showing my fall classes and grades?